Can you release super early to pay for a funeral?

 Tax on the release

 Compassionate release of super is taxed.
 The tax depends on the applicant's age and the components of the super (taxable vs tax-free).
+Rates change, so treat the figures below as a guide only and confirm the current rates with the ATO or a financial planner before applying.

 When compassionate release is the wrong tool